Arthur16518/arthur16518.github.io/index.md

 # About me

-At the moment I am a 3rd year student of Minsk Radiotechnical College where I get a programmer education.
+At the moment I am a 4th year student of Minsk Radioengineering College where I get a programmer education.
 I have a good command of technologies such as HTML and CSS, Delphi and also the basics of JavaScript and C#.
 I have good skills in Adobe Photoshop, Adobe Illustrator, Adobe Animate, Adobe Premiere Pro, Adobe Dreamweaver, CorelDraw and AutoCad LT.

 My friends and acquaintances often highlight such my qualities as:
  - **Creativity.** Often I can come up with and create something non-standard and unusual that other people might like.